gnardinosaur/culture_frontend_heroku/README.md

 I originally intended for the application to send users a daily email but ran into some hurdles with cron and the Mac OS I'm running, Catalina.

-It took me roughly four days to ideate, draw out the UI, and test a few libaries I wanted to use, and about a week and half to build.
+It took me roughly four days to ideate, draw out the UI, and test a few libaries I wanted to hoped to make use of, and about a week and half to build.